furqan1pk/Gender-disparities-in-high-quality-research-of-Pakistan/README.md

 - **Visualization Techniques:** Data visualizations, generated using libraries like matplotlib and seaborn, were used to present findings effectively.
 These visualizations may include charts, graphs, and heatmaps.
 - **Text Analysis:** The `re` library was used for text analysis, likely for extracting author names, affiliations, and other relevant information from the dataset.

-## Project Structure
-[Include a brief description of the project's file structure and organization if applicable.]

-## Setup
-[Provide instructions for setting up and running the project.]

-## Usage
-[Include instructions on how to use the project, along with code examples if available.]

-## Contributing
-[Guidelines for contributing to the project if it's open for contributions.]

-## License
-[License information if applicable.]

 ---